Dpdl-io/Dpdl-sample-Apps/DpdlWebsBrowseApp.md

 ## DpdlWebBrowseApp - an embedded Web-server with a web-browser UI

-Dpdl source code folder:
+Application Dpdl source code:
 [app/dpdlwebsbrowseapp](https://github.com/Dpdl-io/Dpdl-sample-Apps/tree/main/app/dpdlwebsbrowseapp)

-This Dpdl applications implements a fully compliant http embedded web-server which is capable of serving web content from a defined local directory via HTTP protocol.
+This Dpdl applications implements a fully compliant http <ins>embedded Web-Server</ins> which is capable of serving web content from a defined local directory via HTTP protocol.

+The applications provides also a <ins>Browser like User Interface (UI)</ins> to navigate the hosted web-sites.
+The browser supports most content creation technologies available in modern browsers (Html5, css, Javascript).

+The applications makes use of the Mongoose C network library and of the JavaFX libraries.

 Due to the fact that the mongoose C network library is compiled in memory at runtime by the Dpdl runtime (very fast compile time, 20 ms to compile and start the server), the application is completely cross platform.

-The applications provides also a browser like User Interface (UI) to navigate the hosted web-sites.
-The browser supports most content creation technologies available in modern browsers (Html5, css, Javascript).

 As example web-site a dashboard (from Mongoose) for controlling IoT devices via MQTT protocol is presented.